LINBIT/linstor-external-provisioner/README.md

 **To Deploy**

-You can use the example provisioner pod to deploy ```bash kubectl create -f examples/pod-provisioner.yaml```
+You can use the example provisioner pod to deploy ```kubectl create -f examples/pod-provisioner.yaml```